NVIDIA/modulus/docs/tutorials/profiling.rst

 Pytorch Profiler
 ^^^^^^^^^^^^^^^^^

 A common and useful tool in AI profiling is the pytorch profiler.
-Modulus wraps this profiler too, and we can enable it easily with a flip of a configuration switch:
+PhysicsNeMo wraps this profiler too, and we can enable it easily with a flip of a configuration switch:

 .. code-block:: python